jsguy/mithril-extensions/README.md

 *Note:* there are two steps to use ajax loaded templates

-1. Setup remote loading for template in the controller
+A. Setup remote loading for template in the controller

     this.tmpl = m.template.load("tmpl.js");

-2. To use it from within another template
+B. Use it from within another template

     m.template(data.inputTmpl(), data)